 - The sync process will automatically sync the custom fields to Salesforce.
-Your Zuora 360+ sync will execute according to your sync settings in Zuora.
+Your Zuora Data Sync for Salesforce CRM will execute according to your sync settings in Zuora.
 See Synchronize Data from Zuora about setting sync options.

 In the Field Name field, you can enter a value, for example, MyCompanySKU, and Salesforce will insert the required